7wei/shareuhack/_posts/what-is-drop-servicing/index.en-SG.md

 ### 2. Find a suitable service provider

 You can find suitable freelancers in various communities and receiving websites.
 The most convenient freelance service market in the world today should be [Fiverr](https://www.fiverr.com/), a variety of services , You can find someone to provide on it.
-However, for more localized and localized services, it is recommended to discuss the case through the local platform or directly to the local service provider.
+However, for more localized and localized services, it is recommended to find a local service provider through the local case-receiving platform.

 ### 3. Define your target audience